jregio/ANGrI/README.md

 > A better way to practice Chinese vocabulary using n-grams! 🎉

+## Credits

+N-gram models were trained using transcripts from the wonderful Chinese cooking YouTube channel [一画美食 One Foodie](https://www.youtube.com/@onefoodie) 🧑‍🍳

 ## How to Use

 1. **Choose Your N-gram Model**